anupamguptaji123-droid/My-First-Calculator/README.md

 ![Responsive](https://img.shields.io/badge/Responsive-Design-green?style=for-the-badge)
 ![Status](https://img.shields.io/badge/Status-Completed-brightgreen?style=for-the-badge)

-# ✨ Stylish Calculator Web App
+# ✨  Calculator Web App

 A modern and responsive calculator built using **HTML, CSS, and JavaScript**.
 It performs basic arithmetic operations with a beautiful dark theme and colorful buttons for an attractive user experience.